dvdvgt/dvdvgt.github.io/content/posts/autodiff.md

 ## Extensions

 I hope you also found this as fascinating as I did when I first heard about it.
-There are some interesting generalisation we can apply to our current implementation as an exercise:
+There are some interesting generalisations, we can apply to our current implementation as an exercise:

 1. Think about how to compute the partial derivative of functions $\mathbb{R} \to \mathbb{R}^m$ and implement a function `partial :: (Dual -> [Dual]) -> Int -> Double -> [Double]` which computes the partial derivatives with respect to the i-th parameter.
 2. How can you generalise `partial` to also accept functions $\mathbb{R}^n \to \mathbb{R}^m$?
 Adapt the implementation of `partial` such that it has the type `([Dual] -> [Dual]) -> Int -> Double -> [Double]`.